Reviews You Can Rely On

 Credit: Bennett Fisher

 The third opening is the sleeping bag compartment from the bottom, which keeps the bag safe and clean from the rest of the gear.
-If your sleeping bag is small enough, then this space is also perfect for camp clothes.
-The flap separating the compartments can be undone if you prefer a non-divided pack.
+If your sleeping bag is small enough, this space is also perfect for camp clothes.
+The flap separating the compartments can be opened if you prefer a non-divided pack.

 Bottom access to remove your sleeping bag as soon as camp is set up.